The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 Many AIDS service organizations, community-based groups and medical providers choose selectively discuss science with patients and clients that they deem to be "responsible" (eg monogamous and stable joint, for treatment) instead of dealing directly risk compensation impacts and disinhibition through education and access.

-We do not expect that researchers say absolutely zero risk, but some of the undisputed world leaders on the subject said "negligible risk", "non-infectious," "not contagious" and "risk effectively zero."
+We do not expect researchers to call zero risk at all, but some of the world's undisputed leaders on the subject said "negligible risk," "non-infectious," "non-contagious," and "effectively zero risk."